wp-plugins/w2ski-widget/readme.txt

 = Do I need a special key? =

+Not exactly.
+The plugin will work if you choose to support the site (via a link).
-Yes, you should talk with the where2ski.net admin and ask for a key.
+If not then yes, you need a special "activation" key.
+You can talk with the where2ski.net admin and ask for a key.
 The process is in development so that a more automated option will exist in future releases.

 == Changelog ==